 Congratulations to Esan Regmi, Parsu Ram Rai, and Jensen Byrne for the publication of Stories of Intersex people from Nepal, today.
 The stories in this book are based upon the writings of intersex participants at the First Intersex National Meeting in Nepal, held on 8-9 February 2016 in Kathmandu.
 The meeting took place with support… Read more →

 We are delighted to announce that the 2015 survey of people born with atypical sex characteristics has now been published.
 This survey was an independent research project led by Dr Tiffany Jones.
 The book has been peer reviewed and published by an academic publisher, Open Book Publishers.
-The strong team of co-authors includes community representatives,… Read more →
+The strong team of co-authors includes a reference… Read more →

 In February, a report of last year’s survey of people born with congenital atypical sex characteristics will be published.
 272 people with atypical sex characteristics responded to the survey, enabling a comprehensive analysis in the largest study of intersex Australians yet conducted.
 It will be entitled “Intersex: Stories and Statistics from Australia” and the authors… Read more →